kbrw/ewebmachine/README.md

 The principle is to go through the [HTTP decision tree](https://raw.githubusercontent.com/awetzel/ewebmachine/master/doc/http_diagram.png) and make decisions according to response of some callbacks called "handlers".

-To do that, the library gives you 3 plugs and 2 plug pipeline builders :
+To do that, the library gives you 5 plugs and 2 plug pipeline builders :

 - `Ewebmachine.Plug.Run` go through the HTTP decision tree and fill the `conn` response according to it
 - `Ewebmachine.Plug.Send` is used to send a conn set with `Ewebmachine.Plug.Run`
 - `Ewebmachine.Plug.Debug` gives you a debugging web UI to see the HTTP decision path taken by each request.
+- `Ewebmachine.Plug.ErrorAsException` take a conn with a response set but not send, and throw an exception is the status code is an exception
+- `Ewebmachine.Plug.ErrorAsForward` take a conn with a response set but not send, and forward it changing the request to `GET /error/pattern/:status`
 - `Ewebmachine.Builder.Handlers` gives you helpers macros and a `:add_handler` plug to add `handlers` as defined  in `Ewebmachine.Handlers` to your conn, and set the initial user state.
 - `Ewebmachine.Builder.Resources` gives you a `resource` macro to define at the same time an `Ewebmachine.Builder.Handlers` and the matching spec to use it, and a plug `:resource_match` to do the match and execute the associated plug.
+The macro `resources_plugs` helps you to define commong plug pipeling

 ## Example usage